 If you’re after a lightweight, compact option for a solo biking trip then look no further than the High Peak Biker Tent.

-The compact size when packed and the super lightweight – just 5 lbs! – makes this a great companion for motorcycle trips.
+The compact size when packed and the super lightweight – just 5 lbs! – makes this a great motorcycle camping tent for your upcoming trip.
 The large vestibule makes a great place for bike or gear storage, although, unfortunately, you might not fit a large bike in there.

 Don’t sweat it if things heat up either, there are enough mesh panels to keep you cool.
 We also love the range of inner storage – there are two side pockets and you also have the option of attaching an extra four hooks to the center ceiling hook if you like.

-Although you might be able to squeeze two people inside, we’d recommend this as a 1-person tent unless you’re very comfortable with one another and don’t need to spread out.
+Although you might be able to squeeze two people inside the tent, we’d recommend this as a 1-person motorcycle tent unless you’re very comfortable with one another and don’t need to spread out.

 This tent is a fantastic, affordable option that’s lightweight and includes a bike storage area – what more could a solo biker ask for?